Learn Cocoa

 Interface Builder

 Unfold the CocoaNotepad group, then the Resources folder.
-Double-click the MainMenu.nib item to open it in Interface Builder.
+Double-click the MainMenu.xib item to open it in Interface Builder.

 Open MainMenu.nib